tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

             member this.Undoer

 ```
-It is important that any command must ensure that it will return Ok (and therefore, one or more events) only if when those events are processed with the current aggregate state, an Ok result, i.e. a valid aggregate state (and no error).
+It is important that any command must ensure that it will return Ok (and therefore, one or more events) only if when those events to be returned, when processed with the current aggregate state, give an Ok result, i.e. a valid aggregate state (and no error).
 For that reason, before returning the events, I invoked the "evolveUNforgivingErrors" function to "probe" the sequence of two events to be eventually returned.
 The evolveUNforgivingErrors processes some events to a given state of the aggregate returning an error or a valid state.
 There is also a similar function _evolve_ which is more tollerant and will just skip events that, when processed gives error, and can return a valid aggregate state anyway.

 Commands can use event caching if it is enabled as we have seen in the previous section.